marko-mitic/WebApiSecurityCore/README.md

 app.UseJwtBearerAuthentication(options);
 ```

-Afterwards we add some sort of login controller to redirect anonymous users to, where they can get their auth token when they successfully log in.
+Afterwards we implement a login controller, where we redirect users.
+They get an auth token when successfully log in.
 This can be some external provider, or we can use .net IdentityUser and UserManager.

 Also, we can use .net IdentityRole and RoleManager to authorize user access to specific parts of the application.
 This is done by adding Roles parameter to the Authorize annotation.
 Ex [Authorize(Roles = “administrator, manager, …)].
 Roles have to exist in the database.